 At Cycle 3 Sixty, our mission is to create a community that inspires connection and spreads goodwill.
 Our goal is to connect people and foster an environment in which people can be their best selves, and share that genuine goodness with each other and the world.
 Each month Cycle 3 Sixty instructors donate their time to raise awareness and support for various community organizations, chosen by our staff and students.
 Please regularly check our schedule for these studio events for your chance to get involved and support some of these wonderful community service organizations.

-How to Contribute Volunteers are always appreciated and C3S will be taking donations in the studio all month long.
-Please check the studio for needed items that will be collected, as well as ways to get directly involved and volunteer.
-In addition, you may also choose to donate directly to this organization by selecting the "drop in donation" rate on our website when signing up for any class.
+How to Contribute You may also choose to donate directly to our monthly organizations by selecting the "drop in donation" rate on our website when signing up for any class.

 C3S Instructor Picks